addap/master-thesis/documents/eio-thread-safety.md

 ```

 In practice, the function saved in a cell by `Broadcast` will always be an `enqueue` function that appends a fiber to the run queue of a scheduler.
-I interpret "be called from caller's context, or by resume_all [which might be from different domain]" as "must only have persistent preconditions", which is true for `enqueue`.
+I interpret "be called from caller's context, or by resume_all [i.e. from different domain]" as "must only have persistent preconditions", which is true for `enqueue`.
 To be called from a signal handler, it also must not be blocking but I think that is not a safety concern.

-## Examples found in docs

 Below are some examples where the comments indicate that thread-safety restrictions exist for some functions.
 They could be wortwhile to look at for verification work.